 You can view and print your Real Estate Tax bill online at www.co.columbia.wi.us.
 Enter your information in any one of the criteria boxes.
 It is best to only enter in one area and click on the correct drop-down line when it appears.
 Being too specific can cause problems.

-  1st installment or payment in full is due by January 31, 2021, payable to Town of Dekorra.
+1st installment or payment in full is due by January 31, 2022, payable to the Town of Dekorra.

-  - Mail: Town of Dekorra Treasurer, W8495 County Road J&V, Poynette, WI 53955 (preferred method – postmark date is accepted as the date of payment.
+- Mail: Town of Dekorra Treasurer, W8225 County Road JV, Poynette, WI 53955 (preferred method – postmark date is accepted as the date of payment.
 Return appropriate stub from tax bill).
-Include self-addressed stamped envelope if you would like a receipt.
+Include a self-addressed stamped envelope if you would like a receipt.

 - Mail: Payable to – Columbia County Treas., P.O.
 Box 198, Portage, WI 53901.

 - Online: www.co.columbia.wi.us, then go to Tax Parcel Data Search and E-pay taxes.
 See website for fees.